 Accessibility is a concept for the design of a product or service that can be used by everybody.
-Accessibility in UX is a core thought in principles of universal design to aid differently-abled people so that UX designers can come up with better designs.
+Accessibility in UX is a core thought in universal design principles in hci to aid differently-abled people so that UX designers can come up with better designs.
 Therefore, Many of the products we use today are designed to serve all inherent users anyway.

 Designing for accessibility

 UX designers possess the power to create product or service that accommodates everyone regardless of their ability or circumstances.
 The great thing about accessibility in UX design is that it gives everyone a better experience.
-Designing for accessibility means to include the requirements of all users.
-It covers everyone starting from the target group, including differently-abled folks, multicultural folks and even the folks who are outside the target demographic.
-Recognising their needs is the answer to crafting more accessible experiences.
+Designing for accessibility means including the requirements of all users.
+It covers everyone starting from the target group, including differently-abled folks, multicultural folks, and even folks who are outside the target demographic.
+Recognizing their needs is the answer to crafting more accessible experiences.

-As for accessibility in UX design in term of an organisation: it is simple to recognise that accessible websites are –
+As for accessibility in UX design in terms of an organization: it is simple to recognize that accessible websites are –

 - are SEO friendly,